jcrd/sessiond.org/man/sessiond.1.md

 - **ListInhibitors**

     List running inhibitors.
-Returns a dictionary mapping IDs to tuples of _who_ and _why_ strings.
+Returns a dictionary mapping IDs to tuples of the creation timestamp and _who_ and _why_ strings.

 ### PROPERTIES